 What’s a solar diverter?

-Solar diverters are a useful tool for taking advantage of solar energy, allowing the sun’s rays to heat water or provide power in a home.
+Solar diverters, also known as solar power diverters, are a useful tool for taking advantage of solar energy by using your excess power to heat water instead of back feeding into the grid.
 They act as a switch between solar panels and hot water systems, helping capture solar power and store it for later use.

 Solar diverters are becoming increasingly popular for a variety of reasons, particularly because they can be an effective way to lower electricity bills.

-The other benefits of solar diverters include being easy to install and maintain, having minimal upkeep and repair costs and providing clean renewable energy that can help reduce a household’s carbon footprint.
+Solar diverters are also known for being easy to install and maintain, having minimal upkeep and repair costs and providing clean renewable energy that can help reduce a household’s carbon footprint.

 Can solar diverters heat hot water?